 According to the Centre for Disease Control and Prevention the Dietary Guidelines recommend that if alcohol is consumed, it should be in moderation—up to 1 drink per day for women and up to 2 drinks per day for men—and only by adults of legal drinking age.
 Other factors to look into include:

-- Address the social determinants of health that increase the use of substances including alcohol and drug abuse.
+- Addressing the social determinants of health that increase the use of substances including alcohol and drug abuse.

 - Self-awareness and personal responsibility are also key in the reduction of alcohol use disorder.